-Greenwich said the number of people with no fixed address in New South Wales had risen by 37 per cent since the 2011 Census.
+Alex Greenwich said the number of people with no fixed address in New South Wales rose by 37 per cent since the 2011 Census.

-Research shows the issue disproportionately affects gay, lesbian and bisexual people, who are two to three times more likely to experience homelessness than heterosexuals.
+Research shows the issue disproportionately affects gay, lesbian and bisexual people.
+They are two to three times more likely to experience homelessness than heterosexuals.
 The rates are even higher for transgender people.

 “The homelessness crisis has reached epidemic levels in NSW and now must be considered a state emergency.
-The stories behind the statistics are heartbreaking,” he said.
+The stories behind the statistics are heartbreaking.